cvdw85/petstore-api-tests/README.md

    npx playwright test --reporter=list

 2. Security note:
-   API key is stored securely in the .env file.
+   The Api key is not provided in this project.
-   .env is ignored by git (.gitignore) to prevent accidental commits of sensitive data.
+   Ask another Dev to provide it to you.